Günstig und frei Reisen, öffentliche Verkehrsmittel nutzen, günstige Übernachtung wie B&B, Hostels oder Zelt.

 Our first accommodation was only a half hour walk away, so we decided to take advantage of the cool morning and look for our first Asian breakfast.
 Not so easy, because the builders of Phuket Airport didn’t think about footpaths.
 A few workers had to get us friendly on the right track.
 We walked over the quiet road to Ban Ruean Udomlak.

-Our first breakfast
+Our first breakfast in Thailand

 We took our first breakfast where our feet were tired.
 About halfway along the way Jana gave up with 27 kilos of luggage on her shoulders.
 I would have made it 50 meters further with my 30 kilos.